 Yet other experts are more sanguine.
 “You might think that Brexit could make this new legislation null and void,” says Giulio Ricci (see panel, left), chairman of computer hardware specialist The ITAD Works.
 “But all indications are that the UK will be looking to toe the line on the rules, to ensure easy and compatible business and trading rules with the EU.
 In fact, organizations outside the EU are still subject to the jurisdiction of the EU regulators just by collecting data concerning an EU citizen.”

-Businesses working in or trading with Europe should get ready, says Ricci.
+Businesses working in or trading with Europe should get ready, learn more here to know how.
 Firms that fail to comply face fines which, for those in the financial sector, can reach up to 4% of the organization’s turnover.

 “In many ways, preparing for the new GDPR involves using common sense,” says Ricci.
 “We all know that sensitive data has never been easier to obtain or disseminate electronically, while the risks to it have never been greater.
 A responsible organization will need to recognize the risks and ensure steps are taken to prevent and mitigate any potential problems.”